motomohg/coi-node-service/README.md

 It would be great for example if you'd write some unit test / simple frontend demostrating calls to your fresh APIs.

+API documents can be accessed using swagger url: http://localhost:3001/api-docs/ once the server is up and running

 ## Submitting the Assignment